Barbara Nicholls

 Diagnosis.

-Your systems, your data, your transformation programme.
-You're told they're fine, or on track, or value for money.
-You have no independent way to tell whether any of that is true.
+Your systems, your data, your transformation.
+You are told they are fine, or on track, or value for money.
+You have no independent way to check whether any of that is true.

 Your team or your vendor is throwing tools, timelines and acronyms at you.
-Some of what they're doing is right.
+Some of it is right.
 Some is overkill.
-Some is missing entirely.
+Some is missing.
 You have no way to tell which is which.

-A structured, independent assessment of your systems, data and delivery setup.
+An independent look at your systems, data and how they are run.
 No vendor agenda.
-No framework handed to a junior analyst.
-I work directly with you, deliver a plain-language report your board can read, and give you the questions to ask your team and your vendors, and what good answers look like.
+No framework handed to a junior.
+I work with you directly, deliver a plain-language report your board can read, and give you the right questions to ask your team and your vendors, with what a good answer looks like.
 So you can own the answer.

 Independent systems and data review · Fixed price · Plain-language report